AFA Family Medical Leave Act – Q & A (May 2013 Courtesy of AFA Envoy)

 - Potential liability for health benefit premiums if the flight attendant fails to return to work

 As discussed previously, you are not eligible for FMLA leave if you have been employed for less than 12 months or have worked less than 504 paid hours (certain exclusions apply) within the previous 12 months.
 The Department of Labor regulations requires employers to notify employees when they are ineligible for FMLA leave.
-If you are ineligible at the time your request for future FMLA leave, American Eagle must either:
+If you are ineligible at the time your request for future FMLA leave, Compass must either:

 - Approve your leave based on an estimation that you will be eligible on the day your leave will start.